Technical Traders Must Watch AGNC Investment Corp. (AGNC)

 AGNC Investment Corp.
-(NASDAQ:AGNC) went down by -0.85% from its latest closing price when compared to the 1-year high value of $19.65 and move down -39.86%, while AGNC stocks collected 0.79% of gains with the last five trading sessions.
+(NASDAQ:AGNC) went down by -0.21% from its latest closing price when compared to the 1-year high value of $19.65 and move down -39.26%, while AGNC stocks collected -0.98% of loss with the last five trading sessions.
 Press Release reported on 08/13/20 that AGNC Investment Corp.
 Declares Monthly Common Stock Dividend of $0.12 per Common Share for August 2020 and Announces Estimated Tangible Net Book Value of $14.84 per Common Share as of July 31, 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.